612 march

-The 612 march (612-soihtukulkue, 612-marschen) is an annual far-right-wing nationalist march in Helsinki, Finland that takes place on Independence Day.
+The 612 march (612-soihtukulkue; 612-marschen) is an annual far-right and anti-immigration march in Helsinki, Finland, that takes place on Independence Day, which is on 6 December.

-The march leaves from Töölöntori and ends at the Hietaniemi military cemetery.
+The march leaves from Töölöntori and ends at the Hietaniemi cemetery.
 The event ends with placing candles and wreaths at the graves.
 There are also speeches in connection with the procession.

-According to the police of Finland, the march attracted at its peak 3,000 attendants.
-By 2024, participation had dwindled to 500-600, with counter-protesters numbering up to 1,500, according to police.
+According to the Police of Finland, the march attracted at its peak 3,000 attendees.
+By 2025, participation had dwindled to 700–800, with counter-protesters numbering 2000–3000.

 Origins

-The 612 march was initiated by the Finnish Resistance Movement (FRM) in 2014 and organized under the guise of the association 612.fi.
-According to Esa Henrik Holappa, the first leader of the FRM, the FRM created and maintains the event's website, and its activists serve as guards during the processions.
-Timo Hännikäinen, editor-in-chief of the online newspaper Sarastus and member of the far-right organization Suomen Sisu, is also one of the initiators of this torchlight procession.
+The 612 march has been organized by the unregistered organisation 612.fi since 2014.
+At its founding, the heads of the organisation were chairman Timo Hännikäinen, who is also the owner of the website, and vice-chairman Jari-Pekka Marin.

+In the first march organized in 2014, members of the far-right Finnish Resistance Movement acted as security officers for the event.
+Former leader of the FRM, Esa Henrik Holappa has claimed that they played a key role in the initial organisation of the event, though this claim has been disputed by both Hännikäinen and Marin.